Heard about the ATF taking on pistol braces but feel a little lost as to what’s going on?

 Now, that ruling would be called into question a few times, eventually coming to a head in 2020, but we’re getting ahead of ourselves…

 Short Barreled Rifles

 While we’re on the topic of shorty firearms, we should also discuss short-barreled rifles and how they differ from AR pistols.
-Honestly, they look very similar and it can be confusing differentiating between the two.
+Honestly, they look very similar, and it can be confusing to differentiate between the two.

 But there’s one major difference between an AR pistol and an SBR — the addition of a buttstock.

 Unlike an AR pistol, SBRs may sport a buttstock for shouldering.
 And this is where the ATF gets involved.

 SBRs fall under the National Firearms Act and are, therefore, regulated by the ATF.